 - The rash can be quite irritating.
 It can make it hard for kids to sleep.

-- Soaps and cosmetics, cleaners, wool, dust mites, pollen, pet dander, and dry weather can cause flare-ups.
+- Soaps and cosmetics, cleaners, wool, dust mites, pollen, pet dander, certain foods, and dry weather can cause flare-ups.

 - Eczema won't spread from one part of the body to another, or from one person to another.

-- Eczema in kids often fades.
-Most babies with eczema outgrow it by the time they're teens, and usually earlier.
+- Eczema in kids often comes and goes.
+Most babies outgrow it by the time they're teens or even earlier.